 Protect Your Teeth

-At Thrive Family Dental, Dr. Friberg focuses on preventive, conservative dentistry to keep your smile healthy and looking its best.
+Wilmington dentist Dr. Ben Friberg focuses on preventive dentistry to keep your smile healthy and looking its best.
 Our goal is to promote the health of our community and develop meaningful relationships with our patients.
 During every preventive, routine visit, you’ll receive informative, patient-focused care and we will offer honest advice to help you make the best decisions for your dental health.

 Minor cases of tooth decay are characterized by a “soft spot” on your tooth where the enamel has weakened, but has not yet been destroyed.
 If you show signs of minor decay, Dr. Friberg will suggest a fluoride treatment to help reverse the issue and prevent the formation of a cavity.
 Fluoride treatments involve the application of a fluoride-rich paste that is painted onto your teeth.
 The high concentration of fluoride in this material encourages the remineralization and strengthening of your enamel.